Beaver Creek Cabin

 Directions

-Summer: From Idaho City, travel 20 miles northeast on Highway 21.
+Summer: From Idaho City, travel 20 miles northeast on State Highway 21.
 Turn right on Forest Road 362 and travel 0.5 miles to the cabin.
-Use the southern entrance to FR 362, about a mile past Edna Creek Campground, to avoid a seasonal gate.
-Winter: From Idaho City, travel 18 miles northeast on Highway 21 to Whoop-Um-Up parking area.
-Ski or snowshoe 1.5 miles on Pilgrim Trail to reach the cabin.
+In autumn, use the southern entrance to FR 362, about a mile past Edna Creek Campground.
+Winter: From Idaho City, travel approximately 18 miles northeast on State Highway 21 to the Whoop-Um-Up parking area.
+Ski or snowshoe 1.5 miles on the Pilgrim Trail to reach the cabin.

 Amenities